Twenty Questions about Homeschool Annual Testing

 5. Can I test my child in my home using mail order tests?

 The standardized test option is to be administered by a “qualified” individual.
-The Office of the Superintendent of Public Instruction (OSPI) determines that the testing company, in their instructions for administering their tests, identifies those who they deem “qualified”.
+The Office of the Superintendent of Public Instruction (OSPI) determines that the testing company, in their instructions for administering their tests, identifies those who they deem “qualified.”
+Many testing companies merely require that you be a homeschool parent to administer their tests.
 The Home-Based Instruction law states that the annual assessment option is a progress report written by a “certificated person currently working in the field of education”.

 6. Who keeps the test results?
 Do I have to show them to anyone?